8 ways to slash diabetes costs now

 A few simple steps can reduce the day-to-day expense of treating diabetes

 Americans with diabetes spend almost $14,000 per person every year on diabetes medications, supplies and medical care, according to a 2012 American Diabetes Association study.
-With increasing out-of-pocket expenses and deductibles, your share of the cost is expected to rise in 2015.
 That’s pricey news for the approximately 600,000 Tennesseans with the disease.

 Here are some tips from Vanderbilt specialists that may help reduce your diabetes costs: